 After completion of didactic and laboratory courses at Vera Z. Dwyer Hall (see IU South Bend CLS BS campus bulletin page for details), students will complete a 16-week clinical rotation at a local affiliated clinical laboratory.
 During this time, students will rotate through all areas of a clinical laboratory and gain additional experience under the supervision of a practicing laboratory professional.

-Upon completion of the Bachelor of Science in Clinical Laboratory Science, students will be eligible to take the national registry exam for Medical Laboratory Scientists (MLS) through the American Society for Clinical Pathology Board of Certification (ASCP-BOC).
+Upon completion of the Bachelor of Science in Medical Laboratory Science, students will be eligible to take the national registry exam for Medical Laboratory Scientists (MLS) through the American Society for Clinical Pathology Board of Certification (ASCP-BOC).
 Nationally certified MLS are able to seek employment at a variety of local, regional, state, and national clinical diagnostic laboratories.

 Programs and curriculum are subject to change.
 Please refer to the academic bulletin for current information regarding pre-requisite and program courses.
 The Advising Center in the Dwyer College of Health Sciences is also available to answer questions about the program and assist with application completion.
-They are located on the fourth floor in Northside Hall and can be reached at (574) 520-4540.